bert2/microscope/README.md

 - Clicking the CodeLens opens a details view listing all IL instructions of the method.
 - Refreshing the CodeLens after code changes currently requires closing and re-opening the C# source file.

+## Versioning scheme

+Microscope's versioning scheme uses a manually maintained [semantic version](https://semver.org/) with an appended build number.
+A semver bump is triggered by creating a Git tag.
+The build version is auto-incremented by [AppVeyor](https://ci.appveyor.com/project/bert2/microscope/branch/main).

 ## Credits

 ### Similar tools